JacoboLansac/audits/solo/origami-after-hats/low_lovStEth-liabilities-rounds-down.md

     }
 ```

 Note in the comments of the snippet above, that the `fromAsset = WETH`.
 Note below that `convertAmount()` flips the rounding method if `fromAsset == quoteAsset`, and remember that in this oracle  `quoteAsset = WETH`.
 Therefore, the second path is invoked, where the rounding method is flipped.
-The liabilities will be rounded DOWN, which is the less the opposite as intended (and a less conservative approach when calculating the ALratio).
+The liabilities will be rounded DOWN, which is less conservative and probably the opposite or intended.

 ```javascript
     function convertAmount(